brotSchimmelt/websec_docker/README.md

 $ sudo chown www-data ./apache_php/www/data &> /dev/null
 ```

-## Running Multiple Instances on the Same Host
+## Running Multiple Instances on The Same Host

 To run multiple instances of the hacking platform on the same host simultaneously, you could simply run the docker-compose command from different directories with individual port configurations and unique names.
 In this case, every instance has access to its own MySQL databases and **data/** directory.

-The ports for the docker containers can be set in the ```.env``` file.
+The ports for the Docker containers can be set in the ```.env``` file.
 The port configuration also changes the container names automatically to avoid name conflicts on the host.

 *For example, the first instance could run with the default ports from the ```example.env``` while a second instance uses port 8081 for apache and the ports 3308/3309 for the MySQL container.*